hacks-guide/Guide_Wii/docs/vwii-homebrew-channel.md

 ::: danger

 If the evWii Aroma plugin is not installed and a homebrew app crashes/hangs, the only way to shut off the Wii U is by pulling the power cord.
-In some cases, pulling the power cord can cause memory corruption; therefore, it is highly recomended to have the plugin installed.
+In some cases, pulling the power cord can cause memory corruption; therefore, it is highly recommended to have the plugin installed.

 :::